PM Narendra Modi inaugurated the New Pamban Bridge on Sunday and firmly countered allegations that the central government had underfunded Tamil Nadu.

 Addressing a public gathering in Rameswaram, PM Modi criticized what he called ‘unjustified allegations’ regarding insufficient fund allocation to Tamil Nadu.

 “The infrastructure of Tamil Nadu is a top priority for the government.
 In the past decade, the state’s rail budget has increased more than sevenfold.
-Despite this significant growth, some people continue to complain without justification,” he said.
+Despite this significant growth, some people continue to complain without justification,” the Prime Minister said.

 The Prime Minister drew a sharp contrast between the current government’s efforts and those of previous administrations, particularly those led by the INDI Alliance.